 The sun is (hopefully!) shining, the parks are filled with families enjoying picnics, and the famously grumpy commuters may even crack the slightest of smiles.

-London in the summer is unparalleled, from quirky art galleries and lively music festivals to avant-garde restaurants showcasing innovative dishes, the capital is filled with events – these are the ones you shouldn’t miss.
+London in the summer is unparalleled, from quirky art exhibitions to brand new bars showcasing innovative cocktails, the capital is filled with events – these are the ones you shouldn’t miss.

 Things to do in London this Summer

 2nd – 5th June